rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 In our current use case how can we answer the question: what are the top API errors by errorcode?

-- At the bottom of the pop menu for the field click:  ```Top Values```.
+- In the field brownser click the field name errorCode.
+At the bottom of the pop window click:  ```Top Values```.
 This will open a new search tab that adds to your base query in a new search window:

 ```
 ( _sourcecategory = Labs/AWS/CloudTrail*  )
 | count errorcode | top 10 errorcode by _count
 ```

 - Run this new search above.
+This is now an aggregate search.
 You will now have **TWO** search tabs: **Messages and Aggregates**.
-In the aggregates tab you can have tabular or graphical results, export results or add your search to a dashboard.
+In the aggregates tab you can have tabular or graphical results, export results, sort by clicking column headings or add your search to a dashboard.

 ## 6. Graphing Over Time To Understand Trends and Distribution